 Since the birth of his daughter Estelle, Eric Gray has been focused on improving the opportunities and expectations for individuals with Down syndrome.
 He is a member of our founding team and helped to construct the vision for Club 21.
 Eric is committed to providing families with the tools, resources and education to help their children with Down syndrome reach their full potential.
 He also brings his expertise in the finance world to our Board.
 He is currently the Chief Financial Officer for a division of NBCUniversal, and thus has wide financial management experience.

-As the mother of a child with Down syndrome, Monica Borquez is intimately connected to the needs of these children.
-She is actively involved in the “New Mothers” support groups in the area as a Parent Mentor.
+As the mother of a child with Down syndrome, Monica Borquez is intimately connected to the needs of these children and their parents.
+She is actively involved as a parent mentor in our First Call program and is one of the First Steps program coordinators for new and expectant parents and their babies.
 She has served as the community liaison for Children’s Hospital Home Care Executive Board.
 Monica’s work in “Medical Records” at an Obstetrics/Gynecological office in San Gabriel highlights her analytical and educational skills.
-Her focus on details and relationships with families of babies with Down syndrome are invaluable assets to this resource center.
-Monica is one of our First Steps coordinators.
-Monica is currently working at a CPA firm as a warm body at the front desk.
+Monica is currently working the front desk at a CPA firm.
+Her focus on details and relationships with families of babies with Down syndrome are invaluable assets to Club 21.

 Mike Call has helped Club 21 from the very first day they opened their doors.
 He has continued to be committed throughout the years and finally in August 2015 he took the leap to join the Board of Directors.
 He began his career in the office equipment industry in 1988.
 His entrepreneurial spirit led him to launch a Los Angeles based Sharp dealership.
 In six years he grew the business into a multimillion dollar Sharp dealership and was named in Entrepreneur magazine Hot 100 fastest growing new businesses in America.
 He sold that company.
 He then began Pacific Business Technologies North, which is a successful Business Products Distributor in Los Angeles and Orange Counties.
 You can always find him in the Button Booth at the Walk-A-Thon.
 To quote him, “ Come on by-Buttons Make Memories!!!”
 “Everyone needs their very own button!”